JB0925/learn-webdev-deployment/become-a-contributor.md

 ## Peer Review Your Article

+- Open a new [GitHub Discussion](https://github.com/bpgould/learn-webdev-deployment/discussions) asking for help reviewing

+OR

-1. Reach out to a community member on Slack in the peer-review channel
+- Reach out to a community member on Slack in the peer-review channel